open-learning/git4ol/README.md

 # `git` for Open Learning

-`git4ol` specifies conventions for manipulating `git` objects for the purpose of open and distributed learning.
+`git4ol` defines conventions for manipulating `git` objects for the purpose of open and distributed learning.

 > **note**
 >